Skip Navigation

 Introduction

-Individuals with developmental disabilities have many strengths and abilities, but can at times exhibit challenging, problematic, or unfamiliar behaviors.
+Individuals with developmental disabilities have many strengths, but can at times exhibit challenging, problematic, or unfamiliar behaviors.
 Working with this clientele requires an understanding of the common triggers and meaning of challenging behaviors, and the skill set needed to manage them.
 To be an effective facilitator, it is critical that behavior is under control before you begin to teach or conduct a program.

 What Is Behavior and Why Does Problematic Behavior Occur?